 A while ago I decided to do some investigating on who or what “Friends of Coal” was.
-What I found surprised me.
+What I found surprised me (well… not really).

-I found all of this by going to the West Virginia Coal Association’s website, the coal association that started Friends of Coal.
-I looked around until I found their membership roster and all I can say is I didn’t find a list of coal miners and their families.
-Here are a few links to show you what I found:
+I found all of this out by going to the West Virginia Coal Association’s website, the people behind Friends of Coal.
+I looked around until I found their membership roster and it wasn’t a bunch of coal miners and churches.

 The coal associations, and the companies that comprise them, are looking for the next generation of coal miners.
-It says so in the the Friends of Coal Mission Statement which explains “By working together, we can provide good jobs and benefits for future generations, which will keep our children and grandchildren close to home.”
-Why are we allowing them to steal our children’s futures?
+It says so in the the Friends of Coal Mission Statement: “By working together, we can provide good jobs and benefits for future generations, which will keep our children and grandchildren close to home.”

-I think if you spend as much time as I have looking beneath the surface of the license plates and stickers, the banners and billboards, you will find out like I have that these organizations are the coal companies doing what they’ve always done, protecting their interests while they ship billions of dollars of coal out of the mountains.
+If you spend a little time following the links I provided throughout this page, you’ll find as I have, that beneath the surface of the license plates and stickers, the banners and billboards, it’s all about the coal companies doing what they’ve always done—protecting their interests while they ship billions of dollars of coal out of the mountains.
 In turn, the people of Appalachia are left with broken backs, choked lungs, and no decent economy to speak of (along with pain medication abuse running rampant among our youth, a lack of clean water and badly damaged road infrastructure.)

 If we are to have any hope of raising our Appalachian home out of the crippling poverty and ill health that has plagued us for well over a century, we must start by realizing the cause and fighting to stop it.